anuragrana/AES/README.md

 HOW TO RUN THE PROGRAM -

-To run the program go command prompt and navigate to the folder HW5AC. type 'java AES option keyfile inputfile' and hit enter.
+To run the program go command prompt and navigate to the folder HW5AC.
+Type 'java AES option keyfile inputfile' and hit enter.

-replace keyfile with your keyFile. key 00...00 is used in default keyfile.
+Rreplace keyfile with your keyFile. key 00...00 is used in default keyfile.

-replace option with 'e' for encryption and with 'd' for decryption.
+Replace option with 'e' for encryption and with 'd' for decryption.

 In case of encryption :
-replace inputfile with the name of the file to be encrypted.
+Replace inputfile with the name of the file to be encrypted.
 Text String 00112233445566778899AABBCCDDEEFF is used in default file.
 A output file with the name 'inputfile.enc' will be generated.

 In case of decryption :
-replace inputfile with the name of the file to be decrypted.
+Replace inputfile with the name of the file to be decrypted.
 A output file with the name 'inputfile.dec' will be generated.

 In case of some exception: